rosettatype/hyperglot/README.md

 # Hyperglot – a database and tools for detecting language support in fonts

 **Hyperglot** is an open research project dedicated to documenting how the world’s languages are written.
 By mapping orthographies and their requirements, it supports inclusive, multilingual type design and equitable access to high-quality typography for underserved communities.
-Hyperglot currently covers 783 languages, representing approximately 7.3 billion speakers, and is developed as open source by [Rosetta Type/Research](https://rosettatype.com) in collaboration with a global [community of contributors](CONTRIBUTORS.txt).
+Hyperglot currently covers 783 languages, representing approximately 7.3 billion speakers, and is developed as open source by [Rosetta Type/Research](https://rosettatype.com) in collaboration with a global [community of contributors](CONTRIBUTORS.txt) and licensed under the [Apache 2.0 license](LICENSE).

 Hyperglot is available as: